Beethoven House: Digital Beethoven-Haus

-The studio for digital collections where visitors see and read and partially even explore by listening all the digitalised documents as well as manuscripts and first prints of compositions, letters and pictures is now located on the other side of the Bonngasse, where the shop and the lecture hall are found.
+The studio for digital collections where visitors see and read and partially even explore by listening all the digitised documents as well as manuscripts and first prints of compositions, letters and pictures is now located on the other side of the Bonngasse, where the shop and the lecture hall are found.
 The official website, created in 2004 and awarded for concept and design, was given the title Master of Excellence at the 17th Corporate Media competition in 2005.

 The chamber music hall

 Apart from its research aims related to music history, the Beethoven-Haus association has always organised chamber music festivals and concerts on its premises.
 On the 100th anniversary of the association in 1989, the newly constructed chamber music hall was inaugurated in the building next to Beethoven's birthplace.
 It is named after the former chairman Hermann Josef Abs, who had initiated the construction and supported it generously.
 Held in the tradition of a semi-oval amphitheatre, the hall accommodates 199 seats and offers great acoustics and a very private atmosphere.
 The architects Thomas van den Valentyn and Klaus Müller were awarded several prizes for it (German Architect Award 1989, Mies van der Rohe Award 1990 and the Gold Award for interior design in 1991).
 In combination with the other Beethoven-Haus institutions, the chamber music hall is an ideal venue for concerts and can also be booked for concerts, congresses and other events.